Welcome to today's edition of the Rush 24-7 podcast.

 Now, I just saw them on television.

-I haven't studied them in any more up close manner than that.
+I haven't studied them in any more up-close manner than that.

-There was uh a military person, I didn't get his name, and I didn't get his, I don't know if he's Air Force or Army.
+There was a military person, I didn't get his name, and I didn't get his, I don't know if he's Air Force or Army.

-I I wasn't able to tell.
+I wasn't able to tell.

 I had the sound off.

-I was reading the close captioning.
+I was reading the closed captioning.

 He was not identified.